 This course is offered in the part-time Master in Finance program and may be attended on a “no credit” basis by individuals not enrolled in the program.
 Course participants are visitors who are not responsible for assignments and do not take an exam or earn academic credits.
 As the number of seats in the course is limited, we recommend to register online early.

-Susan Spinner is the Managing Director of the CFA Society Germany, the largest association for investment professionals in Germany.
-Susan has over 20 years of professional experience in capital markets and asset management, in both Germany and the USA.
-She has provided ethics trainings for students at Goethe University, the European Business School and the Frankfurt School of Finance in the Rhine Main region, in addition to speaking on this topic to investment practitioners nationally.
+Susan Spinner is the CEO of CFA Society Germany, the largest association for investment professionals in Germany.
+She has over 20 years of professional experience in capital markets and asset management, in both Germany and the USA.
+Susan has provided ethics trainings for students at Goethe University, the European Business School, and the Frankfurt School of Finance in the Rhine Main region and Leibniz University in Hannover.
+She also speaks on this topic to investment practitioners nationally.